 Interested in getting involved at Eagle Street Rooftop Farm?
 Volunteer days are the last Sunday of every month starting on May 31.
-Our Spring apprenticeship program is full.
-To apply as a June-start apprentice, see the fact sheet below.
+Our Summer / Fall apprenticeship program is open.
+To apply as a July-start apprentice, see the fact sheet below.

 Category Archives: Uncategorized